gnolang/gno/docs/getting-started/using-gnokey.md

 gnokey query vm/qfile -data "gno.land/r/demo/wugnot" -remote https://rpc.gno.land:443
 ```

-The output is a JSON-formatted string containing all exported functions for the
+The output is a string containing all exported functions for the
 `wugnot` realm:

 ```bash